ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight/Torchlight Platformer Part 1, First Class.md

 ## First Class Finished

 You are done for this class.
-Next is [[Digital Garden/Torchlight/Torchlight Platformer Part 1, Second Class\|Torchlight Platformer Part 1, Second Class]]
+Next is [[Digital Garden/Torchlight/Torchlight Class 2\|Torchlight Class 2]]

 ---